 On June 23, 2020, the same entity as discussed above elected to extend the oil and gas lease easement for three additional years, commencing on the date the lease would have previously expired.
-During 2021, the operator completed all well development stages and each of the eight (8) Blue Teal Fed wells commenced oil and gas production by mid-August 2021.
+During 2021, the operator completed a first set of eight (8) wells which commenced oil and gas production by August 2021.
+During 2022, the operator completed a second set of eight (8) wells which commenced oil and gas production by August 2022.
+Monthly royalty payments are ongoing on the sixteen (16) wells.

-During the year ended December 31, 2022 and 2021, the Company recognized aggregate revenue of \$635,363 and \$272,142, respectively, under these oil and gas lease arrangements.
-The Company expects to receive approximately \$60,000 per month going forward in oil and gas royalties, subject to the price of oil and decline rates.
+During the three months ended March 31, 2023 and 2022, the Company recognized aggregate revenue of \$165,975 and \$156,226, respectively, under these oil and gas lease arrangements.